Data-Driven Dynamic Factor Modeling via Manifold Learning

-We propose a data-driven approach to dynamic factor modeling and conditional sampling for a supervised learning setting where \emph{response variables} depend on a high-dimensional set of \emph{covariates}.
-Rather than assuming a restrictive parametric model for the dynamics of the observations, we leverage the data-driven anisotropic diffusion maps (ADM) algorithm from \cite{singer2008nonlinear} to learn the dynamics of a set of eigenfunctions associated with an intrinsic latent state.
-Motivated by the Kalman filtering framework of \cite{shnitzer2020diffusion}, we develop a sampling procedure to carry out scenario analysis in the original variable spaces, preserving the explanatory power of the observed data.
-We adopt the notations found in Table \ref{tab:notations} throughout the remainder of the paper.
-We adopt the following conventions for stochastic processes: $X_t$ (upper case Latin letter with subscript) is a continuous time process at time $t$, $x(t)$ (lower case Latin letter with bracketed argument) is a discrete time sample of $X_t$, and $x_t$ (lower case Latin letter with subscript) is a linear state space approximation for $x(t)$.
+In this section, we precisely state our mathematical setting and assumptions (Subsection \ref{sec:assumps}), and make explicit the data-driven embedding approach using ADM (Subsection \ref{sec:embedding}).
+Throughout the remainder of the paper, we adopt the notations found in Table \ref{tab:notations}.
+In addition, we adopt the following conventions for stochastic processes: $X_t$ (upper case Latin letter with subscript) denotes a continuous time process at time $t$, $x(t)$ (lower case Latin letter with bracketed argument) is a discrete time sample of $X_t$, and $x_t$ (lower case Latin letter with subscript) is a linear state space approximation for $x(t)$.
 The convention for Greek letters will depend on context.